projectcalico/calico/docs/GettingStarted.md

 # Getting started with Calico on Docker

-Calico can run in a Docker environment with L2 routed compute hosts.
+Calico can run in a Docker environment and provide networking connectivity with security policy enforcement for Docker containers.
 This brief guide shows you how to get up and running using Vagrant and VirtualBox.

 ## How to install and run it.